TAST Week 30

 Both stitches for TAST Week 30 create wider lines.
 For those who are new to embroidery, I encourage you to learn Lock Stitch which is easy to learn.
-Lock stitch has interesting single and double versions, both of which are quick, easy to work once you get in the rhythm.
+Lock stitch has interesting single and double versions and both are quick and easy once you get in the rhythm.
 I’ve documented both versions and both of them are worth exploring because they are versatile.

-Since Lock stitch basically consists of a row of vertical straight stitches that are laced.
-Varying the foundation row spacing or height can create all sorts of patterns.
+Lock stitch basically consists of a row of vertical straight stitches that are laced.
+So, varying the foundation row spacing or height can create all sorts of patterns.
 Also, you can easily use make these more interesting by using novelty yarns.
-If you are going to do this, my tip is to use a tapestry needle to avoid splitting the foundation stitches
+If you do this, my tip is to use a tapestry needle to avoid splitting the foundation stitches

 Double lock stitch makes a very nice border or seam for crazy quilting.

 If you bead Lock stitch it really comes alive!
 In fact, I think that when beaded, it is a wonderful stitch.
 Anyway that is the challenge this week here is the tutorial for Lock stitch and Double Lock stitch and here is the tutorial for Beaded lock stitch

 Beyond TAST Week 30

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.
 The stitch for Beyond TAST week 30 is Turkman Stitch.
 It is great for creating broad lines, as once you get the hang of it, you can work it quickly.
 Some people classify it as a type of double chain stitch.
 I can see why.
 Since Turkman Stitch is almost a member of the chain stitch family it holds all the advantages of a wide chain stitch such as being able to hold a curve well.